NitinBhatta/Library-Management-System/README.md

 ## Demo

-You can find a live demo of the calculator https://nitinbhatta.github.io/.
+You can find a live demo of the library management app: https://nitinbhatta.github.io/Library-Management-System/

 ## 🛠️ Tech Stack